bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/f/FunctionType_0vO1lA0UzAdubt362mA3py/Documentation.md

-Indicate whether the connector is a Telecom connector or a Power Supply connector.
+Indicates whether the connector is a Telecom connector or a Power Supply connector.